DataDog/integrations-core/glusterfs/README.md

     ```

   Change the `path` parameter value based on your environment.
-See the https://github.com/DataDog/integrations-core/blob/master/glusterfs/datadog_checks/glusterfs/data/conf.yaml.example for all available configuration options.
+See the [sample conf.yaml][3] for all available configuration options.

   3. [Restart the Agent][4].